 Why am I so hard on myself?

 Your self-relationship is as unique as your fingerprint.
-As such, the causes of self-criticism for you may be entirely different from those causes for someone else.
+As such, the causes of self-criticism for you may be entirely different from those for someone else.

 Still, some everyday experiences are known to jeopardize our mental health and sense of well-being, and they typically happen in our childhood.